Why We Don’t Have No Win No Fee

-We have specialised in employment law for nearly 19 years.
+We have specialised in employment law for 20 years.

 Susan Moriarty is a former political adviser to the State Attorney General and co-ordinated the introduction of Queensland’s first human rights legislation including Right to March legislation, Freedom of Information and Judicial Review.
 In 1993, she was promoted to 2IC in the Freedom of Information and Administrative Law Division.
 In 1996, she was appointed Principal Legal Adviser to the Queensland Anti-Discrimination Commissioner, Karen Walters and in 1998 was promoted to Executive Manager, Human Rights and Administrative Law Branch.
 In 1999, she established her own law firm specializing in human rights and employment law advocacy for government officers.

 She has been the Principal of Susan Moriarty & Associates for the past 20 years.